bwva/HTML-SpinnerElem/README.md

 In markup, custom web components must **always** include a closing tag.

-Note that createSpinnerElement() creates a new spinner element; the original spinner with the tag name 'x-spinner' is still available.
+Note that createSpinnerElement() creates a new spinner element; the standard spinner with the tag name 'x-spinner' is still available.

 ### Spinner Methods